Kayteeseun/Cyclistic-Casestudy/README.md

 INTRODUCTION

 Welcome to the Cyclitic bike-share analysis case study!
-This case study is part of my course challenge in Google Data Analytics Certificate.
+This case study is part of my course capstone challenge in Google Data Analytics Certificate.
 In this capstone project, I performed many real-world tasks of a junior data analyst.
 In order to answer the key business questions, I followed the steps of the data analysis process I learnt on coursera: ask, prepare, process, analyze, share, and act.
 Using Microsoft SQL server and PowerBI to solve the business tasks.

 About the company